AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning

-While this perspective motivates a shift toward agentic time series systems, realizing such an anomaly detection process in practice poses substantial challenges.
-Effective anomaly reasoning requires access to diverse and reusable analytical capabilities, which calls for the careful design of tool engines that support adaptive feature preparation and diagnostic analysis without relying on hard-coded, task-specific pipelines~\cite{wu2026timeart}.
-In addition, the detection workflow must be explicitly structured to support progressive decision-making, in which coarse localization and fine-grained analysis are coherently integrated rather than treated as isolated stages~\cite{xuanomaly}.
+While this perspective motivates a shift toward agentic time series systems, realizing such an anomaly detection process in practice remains challenging.
+First, effective anomaly reasoning requires reusable analytical resources that provide both contextual guidance and measurable verification signals~\cite{zhang2025alphacast}.
+An agent should recognize recurring anomaly patterns, retrieve domain knowledge, and compute numerical diagnostics without relying on hard-coded, task-specific pipelines~\cite{wu2026timeart}.
+Second, the detection workflow must be explicitly structured to support progressive decision-making, where coarse localization and fine-grained analysis are coherently integrated rather than treated as isolated stages~\cite{xuanomaly}.
 Such a coarse-to-fine workflow is essential for balancing efficiency, accuracy, and interpretability.
-Beyond workflow design, inference in agentic settings introduces fundamental challenges related to stability and optimization.
-While general-purpose models offer flexibility for open-ended reasoning and autonomous tool coordination, they often lack the inductive biases and task-specific learning signals required for reliable anomaly detection decisions~\cite{alnegheimish2024large}.
-Ignoring these complementary strengths and limitations can lead to brittle or inefficient inference behaviors.
-Addressing this challenge calls for a hybrid inference paradigm that explicitly separates flexible reasoning from task-specific decision learning, combining general-purpose models with explicit and verifiable learning objectives to enable effective anomaly reasoning.
+Third, agentic inference requires a stable optimization mechanism.
+Although general-purpose models are flexible for reasoning and tool coordination, they often lack the inductive biases and task-specific learning signals needed for reliable anomaly decisions~\cite{parkdelving}.
+Addressing this issue calls for a hybrid inference paradigm that combines flexible reasoning with task-specific decision learning under explicit and verifiable objectives.